 We also can often contribute our project management expertise; if you’ve been heads-down on a build for months, an outside perspective can often be helpful to prioritize the remaining work and make final to-do lists.
 We’re happy to spend part of our first day doing this, and past clients have found the resulting wall of sticky notes to amplify the value of our visits beyond just our technical contributions.

 What pandemic measures are you taking?
 (Last Updated July 2022)

 We know that the world is a diverse place, and people have different perspectives on masks, vaccines, and pandemic precautions, especially as local regulations and attitudes continue to shift.
 While we respect that your personal approach may differ, we’ve elected to continue taking pandemic precautions as a company for the foreseeable future for a few reasons:

 - One of our close family members works as a hospice nurse, visiting long term care facilities and caring directly for ailing patients.
 In respect of their critical role in our community, we are doing everything we can to avoid transmitting COVID-19 to her (and, by extension, her immunocompromised patients and the facilities in which they live).

-- The nature of an onsite visit involves travel through busy international airports, and that involves a greater risk of contracting COVID-19 for us (and potentially transmitting it to you during our visit, which we want to avoid).
+- The nature of an onsite visit involves travel through busy international airports, and that involves a greater risk of contracting COVID-19 for us (and potentially transmitting it to you during our visit, which we of course want to avoid).